JAMB Commences Screening of 500 Candidates for 2026/2026 Admissions - THISDAYLIVE

 The policy aligns with the Ministry of Education’s directive setting 16 as the minimum entry age for tertiary institutions.

-Speaking during the meeting, the Registrar of JAMB, Prof. Ishaq Oloyede, said three venues have been selected for the screening: Lagos, Abuja and Owerri.
+Speaking during the meeting, Registrar of JAMB, Prof. Ishaq Oloyede, said three venues have been selected for the screening: Lagos, Abuja, and Owerri.

 “People have been doing it in other parts of the world.
 We are not reinventing the wheel,” he said.